tpope/vim-projectionist/README.markdown

-# projectile.vim
+# projectionist.vim

-Projectile is a general purpose plugin based on "projections" from [rails.vim][].
+Projectionist is a general purpose plugin based on "projections" from [rails.vim][].
 What are projections?
 Let's start with an example.

 ## Example